themindfulbit/td/_content/1-episodes/2013-11-15-055-ethernetworking.md

 >
 > Snip them square, then push the plug forward slightly to cover the ends, and crimp.
 Maybe just buy the [patch cables](http://www.amazon.com/Cable-Matters-5-Pack-Snagless-Ethernet/dp/B00C2B81K6/)...
 I will next time.
 >
 > There are many options when it comes to wiring up the wall ports, but I think the best is to use [keystone modules](http://en.wikipedia.org/wiki/Keystone_module).
+>
+> {{ theme:partial src="image" show="{{ number }}" title="Keystone Modules" file="keystone_modules.jpg" }}
+>
-These provide a way to mount a variety of standardized low-voltage plugs to a wall mount.
+> These provide a way to mount a variety of standardized low-voltage plugs to a wall mount.
 These modules fit into mounts like these:
 >
-> {{ theme:partial src="image" show="{{ number }}" title="Keystone Modules" file="keystone_modules.jpg" }}
+> {{ theme:partial src="image" show="{{ number }}" title="Keystone Modules" file="keystone_mount.jpg" }}
 >
 > They attach to either a [single ](http://www.lowes.com/Electrical/Electrical-Boxes-Covers/Electrical-Boxes/_/N-1z0xc7b/pl?Ns=p_product_qty_sales_dollar|1#!&N%5B%5D=1z0xc7b&N%5B%5D=1z10wg4)or [double](http://www.lowes.com/Electrical/Electrical-Boxes-Covers/Electrical-Boxes/_/N-1z0xc7b/pl?Ns=p_product_qty_sales_dollar|1#!&N%5B%5D=1z0xc7b&N%5B%5D=1z10wfa)-gang box in the wall, and you simply connect the wire to the plug and snap the plug into the plate.
 I know this standard has been around for at least a decade too, since I used them to wire up surround speakers that long ago, so you can feel pretty safe using them.
 >
 > When it comes to wiring in the CAT6, these keystone modules make it really easy, since they are color-coded.
 There are two main varieties of these.
 The first is [tool-less](http://www.monoprice.com/Category?c_id=105&cp_id=10513&cs_id=1051303):